rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-mapping.md

 Luisa is continuing to add email addresses.
 Cass will do a big push on this so interview invites can be sent ASAP.

+### 2025-10-20

+Added previous awardees and PIs of labs with team members who'd received awards.

+Added Cooper Prize recipients (from the Neuro)

+Need to get lists of:
+- Previous GRC members
+- Previous Cooper Prize reviewers